deankuo/asa-software/README.md

 - `asa_response`: Raw agent response with trace
 - `asa_result`: Structured task result with parsed output
 - `asa_enumerate_result`: Enumeration results with provenance
+- `asa_audit_result`: Audit results with quality scores and annotations

 ```r
 # All classes have print and summary methods